The more popular Etsy gets the more sites like Etsy pop up. It seems that the number of Etsy alternatives grow every time Etsy change their policies.

 Dawanda vs Etsy comparison:

-Society6 is more than just a marketplaces to sell your work.
+Society6 is more than just a marketplace to sell your work.
 Just like RedBubble, it’s an Etsy alternative that focuses on your digital art and gives you a place to profit from your work.

 You can upload your work and decide which mediums it can be printed on.
 From phone cases and duffle bags to underwear and shower curtains, buyers can purchase your artwork and have it be the centrepiece of a wide range of items.